firezone/firezone/README.md

 ### Security Considerations

 Firezone is **beta** software.
-We highly recommend **limiting network access to the Web UI** to prevent exposing it to the public Internet.
+We highly recommend **limiting network access to the Web UI** (by default port tcp/443) to prevent exposing it to the public Internet.

+The WireGuard listen port (by default port udp/51821) should be exposed to allow user devices to connect.

 ## Supported Linux Distributions